isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 </div></div>

-<button class="accordion">What’s the point of Libby when there is an existing OverDrive app?</button>
+<button class="accordion1">What’s the point of Libby when there is an existing OverDrive app?</button>

 <div class="panel">
     <div class="libby">